 - Defining a region where another surface shows through from underneath.

-To put it another way, black pixels are opaque, white pixels are transparent, and grey pixels are partially transparent; the darker the grey, the less transparent they are.
+Black pixels in the mask are regarded as opaque, white pixels are regarded as transparent, and grey pixels are partially transparent; the darker the grey, the less transparent they are.

 Any standard image format can be used as a surface mask.
 There is no performance difference between formats when rendering because QLab re-renders the image when importing it for use as a mask.
 However, if the size of the mask image is a different from the size of the surface, QLab must scale it "live" and that can negatively affect performance, so try to match your surface dimensions whenever possible.